William Chetwynd, 3rd Viscount Chetwynd: Political career

 Chetwynd was returned unopposed with his brother Walter as Member of Parliament for Stafford at the 1715 general election and was appointed to office as a junior Lord of the Admiralty in 1717.
 Both brothers were defeated in a contest at Stafford in 1722 but he also stood for Parliament on the Navy interest at Plymouth and was returned there in 1722.
 Having voted with his friend Viscount Bolingbroke he lost his post at the Admiralty in 1727 and was not put forward for Plymouth again at the 1727 general election.
 He was elected MP for Stafford in 1734 in place of his brother Walter and was returned unopposed in 1741.
 In 1743 he was slightly injured in a duel at Parliament with Horatio Walpole.
 He was appointed master of the mint in 1744 and held the post until 1769.
 In 1745 he was appointed under-secretary of state and held the post until 1748.
 He was returned for Stafford again at the 1747 general election.
 He was returned for Stafford at the general elections of 1754, 1761 and after succeeding to his brother's Irish peerage under a special remainder in 1767 at the 1768 general election.

 Death and legacy

 Chetwynd died on 3 April 1770 aged 86.
 He had two sons and four daughters, but disinherited his surviving son, William, who became the 4th Viscount.

-Chetwynd built and lived in Chetwynd House in Stafford, now Stafford Post Office.
+Chetwynd built and lived in Chetwynd House in Stafford, which later was used as Stafford Post Office.